 This article was followed by a 2014 book, Metaliteracy: Reinventing Information Literacy to Empower Learners, written by Mackey and Jacobson.
 It expands upon the first article from 2011 and describes metaliteracy in more detail, including its meta prefix, with a focus on metacognition and the Greek definition to mean after or beyond, and introduced the metaliterate learner roles and domains that are central to this approach.
 Various aspects of social media were considered and global trends in emerging literacies were examined.
 The second section of the book moved from the theoretical to praxis, with a survey connected to information-related literacies, and case studies of two undergraduate courses.

 Subsequent books have explored applications of metaliteracy in a wide range of college courses and institutions.
 In the edited volume Metaliteracy in Practice (2016) Jacobson and Mackey worked with multiple authors who contributed effective applications of metaliteracy in social media pedagogy, Nursing education, library instruction, the Renaissance Drama classroom, and undergraduate education.

 In the third Metaliteracy book, Metaliterate Learning for the Post-Truth World, Mackey and Jacobson worked with authors to address the role and importance of metaliteracy in today’s truth-challenged world.
 The framing chapter for this volume, Empowering Metaliterate Learners for the Post-Truth World introduced a new figure by Mackey and Jacobson that defined the Characteristics of Metaliterate Learning that is now a key aspect of the framework.

 Metaliteracy has also been considered as the foundation and guiding principle of several Massive Open Online Courses (MOOCs), its core role in the content of a digital badging system, and its influence on the ACRL Framework for Information Literacy for Higher Education (2015).

-Books, book chapters, and articles written or edited by members of the Metaliteracy Learning Collaborative about metaliteracy are listed here:
+Book chapters and articles, as well as books written or edited by members of the Metaliteracy Learning Collaborative about metaliteracy are listed here:

 Thomas P. Mackey and Trudi E. Jacobson, eds.
 Metaliterate Learning for the Post-Truth World.
 Chicago: ALA Neal-Schuman, 2019.